top of page

 into lakes offers an ideal situation for water harvesting.
 In the urban area of

-Potential of RWH water availability through Rooftop in Bengaluru City.
+The potential of RWH water availability through Rooftop

 Parameter Measure